Noah-Huppert/scripts/README.md

 Shorthand usage: `bklight <percent value>`

 ## Setup
-Steps were sources from [this SO answer](https://unix.stackexchange.com/questions/337663/how-to-write-to-sys-with-a-script-after-rebooting-sudo/337671#337671).
+Steps were sourced from [this SO answer](https://unix.stackexchange.com/questions/337663/how-to-write-to-sys-with-a-script-after-rebooting-sudo/337671#337671).

 To allow user's to invoke the bklight script without typing their password every time do the following: